Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Classification of Hamiltonian circle actions on symplectic four-manifolds

 We record here the details we will need resulting from the classification of Hamiltonian circle actions on symplectic four-manifolds \cite{ah,audin,karshon}.
 An \emph{effective} action of a torus $T={(S^1)}^{k}$ on a symplectic manifold $(M,\omega)$ is \emph{Hamiltonian} if there exists a \emph{moment map}, that is, a smooth map $\Phi \colon M \to \t^{*}\cong {\R}^k$ that satisfies Hamilton's equation

 for all $j=1,\dots,k$, where $\xi_1,\ldots,\xi_k$ are the vector fields that generate the torus action.

-In this paper we consider closed, connected Hamiltonian $S^1$-manifolds of dimension four.
-Hamilton's equation guarantees that the set of fixed points of the $S^1$-action coincides with the critical set of a Morse-Bott function, the moment map $\Phi:M\to \R$.
+In this paper we consider compact, connected, four-dimensional Hamiltonian $S^1$-man\-i\-folds $S^1\acts(M,\omega)$.
+Hamilton's equation guarantees that the set of fixed points of the $S^1$-action coincides with the critical set of the moment map $\Phi:M\to \R$, which is a Morse-Bott function.
 Moreover, the indices and dimensions of its critical submanifolds are all even, hence they can only consist of isolated points (with index $0$ or $2$ or $4$) and two-dimensional submanifolds (with index $0$ or $2$).
 The latter can only occur at the extrema of $\Phi$.
 By Morse-Bott theory (and since the manifold is connected), the maximum and minimum of the moment map is each attained on exactly one component of the fixed point set.